Contra Costa College Stands with Undocumented Students

 - As stated above, the California DREAM Act is still in effect.
 You can learn more about what’s covered under that law from I Can Afford College.

 - A guide to Frequently Asked Questions for Undocumented Students is available from CCC.

 - A community advisory, What Do I Need to Know About the End of DACA?, has been released by the Immigrant Legal Resource Center.

 - And a list of non-profit organizations offering legal help to immigrants is available from the California Department of Social Services.

-In January, the Contra Costa Community College District board voted 6-0 to make its campuses, including Contra Costa College, sanctuaries for undocumented students, as reported by the East Bay Times:
+In January 2017, the Contra Costa Community College District board voted 6-0 to to protect undocumented students, as reported by the East Bay Times:

 The district will withhold students’ personal information from federal agencies like U.S. Immigration and Customs Enforcement, and retain existing financial aid policies for undocumented students.
 The resolution approved Wednesday night makes several assertions, including that the district will protect students ‘who meet the minimum requirements for admission, regardless of immigration status.’
 No personal student information, the resolution says, will be released without a judicial warrant, subpoena or court order, or that student’s permission.